 How Growth Rates Impact P/E Ratios

-Generally speaking the rate of earnings growth has a profound impact on a company's P/E multiple.
-That's because companies that grow earnings per share quickly will rapidly increase the 'E' in the equation.
+Earnings growth rates have a big influence on P/E ratios.
+When earnings grow, the 'E' increases, over time.
 That means unless the share price increases, the P/E will reduce in a few years.
 Then, a lower P/E should attract more buyers, pushing the share price up.

 With net cash of CN¥1.2b, S-Enjoy Service Group has a very strong balance sheet, which may be important for its business.
 Having said that, at 17% of its market capitalization the cash hoard would contribute towards a higher P/E ratio.